 Study links at-risk orcas' failed pregnancies to scarce food

-In this 2012 photo provided by the University of Washington, researchers use a boat to shadow southern resident killer whales in the Strait of Juan de Fuca in Washington state.
+A new study to be published Thursday, June 29, 2017, says that ... .
+In this undated photo provided by the University of Washington, Southern resident killer whales swim off the coast of San Juan Island, Wash.

 Comments